benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Temporal Snapshots
 ^^^^^^^^^^^^^^^^^^

-A discrete temporal snapshot is a PyTorch Geometric ``Data`` object.
+A temporal snapshot is a PyTorch Geometric ``Data`` object.
 Please take a look at this `readme <https://pytorch-geometric.readthedocs.io/en/latest/notes/introduction.html#data-handling-of-graphs>`_ for the details.
 The returned temporal snapshot has the following attributes:

 - ``edge_index`` - A PyTorch ``LongTensor`` of edge indices used for node feature aggregation (optional).
 - ``edge_attr`` - A PyTorch ``FloatTensor`` of edge features used for weighting the node feature aggregation (optional).